knpuniversity/symfony/knpu/3.3-di/deprecated-autowiring.md

 Here's the first question: is there a different type-hint that we should be using instead for this service?
 Let's find out!

 Head to your terminal.
-We already know about with the `debug:container` command:
+We already know about the `debug:container` command:

 ```terminal
 php bin/console debug:container